woossi0/suite/docs/usermanual/source/webapps/index.rst

 .. _webapps:

 Building complete web applications
 ==================================

-This section discuss how to build complete web mapping applications from scratch using the OpenGeo Webapp SDK, included as part of OpenGeo Suite.
+This section discuss how to build complete web mapping applications from scratch using the OpenGeo Webapp SDK as well as OpenLayers.

 .. toctree::
    :maxdepth: 2